antross/tracer/README.md

 ### Running

-1. Click the tracer "T" icon to begin tracing (page will reload)
+1. Click the tracer icon to begin tracing (page will reload)
 2. (Optionally) interact with the page
-3. Click the tracer "T" icon to end tracing (download prompt will appear)
+3. Click the tracer icon to end tracing (download prompt will appear)
 4. Repeat steps 1-3 in each target browser
 5. Open the traces in your diff tool ([see below](#diff-in-visual-studio-code))